Ida B. Wells Drive: History

 The new street opened for traffic from State Street to LaSalle Street in 1952, with the full length opened August 10, 1956.

 A ceremonial stairway into Grant Park was altered to allow the new street to reach Columbus Drive.
 Plans for ramps under Buckingham Fountain to connect the new street to Lake Shore Drive were never carried out.
 Before I-290 was named the Dwight D. Eisenhower Expressway in the 1960s, it was called the Congress Expressway, because its eastern end was joined to Congress Parkway.

 Rather than a new central axis for an expanded business district, the wide, heavily trafficked new street came to represent the southern boundary of the Loop.
 Small parcels cleared for construction but not needed for the street itself became gas stations and small parking lots.
 As Printers Row was redeveloped into residential buildings during the 1970s and 1980s, Congress Parkway came to be seen as a boundary between the office and residential districts.

 When Chicago's new Harold Washington Library opened in October 1991 at State Street and Congress Parkway, it turned attention again to Ida B. Wells Drive's role as a civic gateway.
 A streetscaping project opened in 2013 used lighted median columns and sidewalk trellises to create an "electronic streetscape", whose changing colors are a reminder of Buckingham Fountain at the street's eastern end.
 A 2012 reconstruction of the south end of Wacker Drive added extensive landscaping around and over the ramps that connect with Congress Parkway at Franklin Street.

 On July 25, 2018, the Chicago City Council renamed the street, which had been called Congress Parkway, Ida B. Wells Drive in honor of the civil rights activist Ida B. Wells; it is the first downtown Chicago street named for a woman of color.
 The name change did not affect roadway west of the expressway interchange.
+The editorial board of The New York Times praised the Chicago City Council's renaming of the street.
 Street signs with the new name officially went up on February 11, 2019.

 Public transportation

-The CTA Blue Line has stations from LaSalle Street to Forest Park under, in the median of, or next to Ida B. Wells Drive.
+CTA Blue Line stations LaSalle Street to Forest Park are near Ida B. Wells Drive.